 Let's keep in touch

 CICs and other social enterprises do important work that benefits people and communities, generates income, creates and sustains jobs, and reinvests profits into further important work.
-We do love you and, while we can’t usually serve your CIC directly, we can still work together.
-Birmingham is a big, vibrant, diverse, exciting city and life is better here when we we share our knowledge and connections.
+While we can’t usually support your CIC directly, we can still work together.
+Birmingham is a big, vibrant, diverse, exciting place and life is better here when we we share our knowledge and connections.
 Sign up to our newsletter and talk to us on social media – we’d love to know what you’re doing and share your news and opportunities across the city.